vrysev/yumrush/CICD-SETUP.md

 # CI/CD Setup for YumRush

+> **Note about CI/CD workflow files**: This project has three workflow files in `.github/workflows/`:
+> - `main.yml`: The primary CI/CD pipeline that runs tests and triggers deployments
+> - `ci.yml`: A secondary CI pipeline that includes E2E tests
+> - `cd.yml`: A dedicated CD pipeline with additional checks
+>
+> All three files are active but configured to work together without conflicts.

 This document contains instructions for setting up Continuous Integration and Continuous Deployment (CI/CD) for the YumRush project.

 ## GitHub Actions